trueship/django_serialize_model_graph/docs/index.rst

 ============

-To encode and decode entities, `django_serialize_model_graph` uses django's `serialization mechanisms
+To encode and decode entities, `django_serialize_model_graph` uses Django's `serialization mechanisms
 <https://docs.djangoproject.com/en/dev/topics/serialization/>`_.
 To
 get "related objects", it uses django's `django.db.models.deletion.Collector`, which works when you do `entity.delete()`.
-It's main strength is that it looks for objects that relate to original object via `ForeignKey` (with `on_delete=CASCADE`, which is the default) and also collects them (and their relatives).
-So, semantics of `django_serialize_model_graph` should match default django semantics for object deletion, which seems nice to me.
+Its main strength is that it looks for objects that relate to the original object via `ForeignKey` (with `on_delete=CASCADE`, which is the default) and also collects them (and their relatives).
+So, semantics of `django_serialize_model_graph` should match default Django semantics for object deletion, which seems natural.

-The `entity.related_entities.all()` works in a bit hardcore manner, by substituting `Entity.__class__.related_entities` descriptor for it's own proxy.
+The `entity.related_entities.all()` works in a bit of a hardcore manner, by substituting `Entity.__class__.related_entities` descriptor for its own proxy.
 If you know better ways -- please share them with me.

 ..